 A eulogy may be given by a member of the family, clergy, a close personal friend or a business associate of the deceased.
 The eulogy is not to be lengthy, but should offer praise and commendation and reflect the life of the person who has died.

 Wearing colorful clothing is no longer inappropriate for relatives and friends.
-Persons attending a funeral should be dressed in good taste so as to show dignity and respect for the family and the occasion.
+Persons attending a funeral should be dressed in good taste to show dignity and respect for the family and the occasion.

 When the funeral ceremony and the burial are both held within the local area, friends and relatives may accompany the family to the cemetery.
 The procession is formed at the funeral home or place of worship.
 The funeral director can advise you of the traffic regulations and procedures to follow while driving in a funeral procession.